Problem. PTs often make stroke survivors make 8 trips around the gym each day while OTs may

 It is not surprising that repeated practice in PT produces quick leg recovery after a stroke.

 Bottom-line: Numerous studies have shown that therapy which exceeds a typical rehab schedule improves outcomes.
-A self-administered hand therapy program that required minimal therapist time and moderate client time to supplement in-patient OT produced significant gains in hand recovery for stroke survivors with minimal cognitive impairments.
+A self-administered hand therapy program to supplement in-patient OT required minimal therapist time but produced significant gains in hand recovery for stroke survivors with minimal cognitive impairments.

 1. Berhardt J, Chan J, Nicola I, Collier J. Little therapy, little physical activity: rehabilitation within